Alan Weddell: College coaching

 Entering the collegiate ranks in 1998, Weddell was hired by Texas A&M University head coach R. C. Slocum to assist defensive coordinator Mike Hankwitz as middle linebackers coach.
 Staying in College Station until Slocum's retirement in 2002, Weddell was a part of four bowl teams (1998 Sugar Bowl, 1999 Alamo Bowl, 2000 Independence Bowl and 2001 Galleryfurniture.com Bowl) and the 1998 Big 12 championship team.
+When Slocum was forced to resign in 2002 his replacement Dennis Franchione did not retain Weddell.

-After a short stint as defensive coordinator at Brazoswood High School in Clute, Texas, Weddell joined Art Briles' staff at the University of Houston in 2005.
+After his first stint as Brazoswood, Weddell joined Art Briles' staff at the University of Houston in 2005.
 Originally hired as linebackers coach, Weddell was promoted to defensive coordinator in April 2006, after Ron Harris stepped down.
 With Weddell at the helm, the Cougar defense allowed just 21.9 points and 339.1 yards per game during the 2006 season.

 After coaching staff changes when Kevin Sumlin replaced Briles as head coach, Weddell left Houston.

-Athletic director and Texas High School Coaches Association Hall of Honor
+Athletic director

-In 2018, Weddell was inducted into the Texas High School Coaches Association Hall of Honor.

-On January 15, 2019, it was announced that Weddell had accepted the position of Athletic Director of Brazosport Independent School District, which includes his alma mater Brazosport High School.
+On January 15, 2019, Weddell became the Athletic Director of Brazosport Independent School District, which included his alma mater Brazosport High School.
+He retired from that position in 2022 to return to coaching.